 You bought the stock because you know you are buying it at a low and your downside is protected, but you want the beta to be high on the upside and you want to capture that upside.

 Besides, stock prices over the short term are essentially random and over long term are dictated by the fundamentals and the company performance in the future.
 The beta measures the past volatility of the stock and has no bearing on what the stock does in the future.
 A stock is not born with a beta assigned to it.
 Every stock moves through periods of high beta and low beta.
 The trick is to focus on the business fundamentals and find great opportunities to invest.

 Beta makes sense in the context of a portfolio.
 You want to have enough diversity in your stock picks that your overall portfolio becomes less volatile by reducing correlation between your holdings.
 One way to do this is to get exposure to different industries that are not tied to each other.
 However, unless you are buying a mutual fund, you will still actively manage your investments based on their own individual investment merit.
 And if you are a value investor, you have already taken pains to not over pay and have therefore cut down a good chunk of your downside risk on each stock that you buy.

 As Warren Buffett points out, cash and other “currency” investments are some of the lowest beta investments available, and they are the riskiest ones for preserving or enhancing your future purchasing power.
 What is more important is to judge the risk of capital loss before making any investment.

-This article is quoted and referenced in the upcoming book Mezzanine Financing: Tools, Applications and Total Performance by Professor Luc Nijs and published by Wiley Finance.
+This article is quoted and referenced in the book Mezzanine Financing: Tools, Applications and Total Performance by Professor Luc Nijs and published by Wiley Finance.
 Look for it in Chapter 3 which deals with the Intrinsic Cost of the Mezzanine Finance Products.
-The book is set to be released in Oct 2013.